Jordan hosts the Olympic boxing qualifier that has been hit by the virus - The Media Times

 “After carefully reviewing all of the alternatives, BTF today approved the Jordanian Olympic Committee’s proposal to confirm the dates and location as soon as possible in the best interests of athletes preparing for the qualification.”

-Boxing was almost excluded from the 2020 Olympic program after a series of scandals.

-The right to organize the Olympic competition was withdrawn from the amateur boxing association AIBA and replaced by the special commission.
+The Philippines, which sent eight boxers to the event, had also offered to host the qualification.

-Wuhan should also host China, Taiwan, Thailand and Australia in qualifying for Asian group B women’s soccer from February 3rd to 9th.
+Wuhan should also host China, Taiwan, Thailand and Australia for the Group B qualification for Asian women from February 3rd to 9th.

 However, the tournament will now be held on the same dates in the eastern city of Nanjing.